saraa123/django_project_tracker/README.md

 ## Credits

-A bootstrap theme has been used and modified in order to take advantage of its sidebar feature.
+* A bootstrap theme has been used and modified in order to take advantage of its sidebar feature.

-Certain pieces of code were learnt from tutorials from ‘CodingEntrepreneurs’.
+* The code for the charts from chart.js was partially implemented from a tutorial from ‘CodingEntrepreneurs’.

 ### Media
 All the media for this project has been obtained from Google.